-The number of homes which can be powered by a typical wind farm
+How many homes can be powered by a typical wind farm?

-CO2 – The amount of carbon dioxide saved by a typical wind farm
+What is the amount of carbon dioxide saved by a typical wind farm?

 A typical modern wind turbine has a capacity of two megawatts (MW) and is expected to avoid emissions of over 1,880 tonnes of CO2 in an average year.
 Again see: http://www.renewableuk.com/page/UKWEDExplained

-The number of people employed by the UK wind industry
+How many people are employed by the UK wind industry?

-Currently the onshore wind industry in the UK supports around 15,500 jobs.
+Currently the onshore wind industry in the UK supports around 15,500 jobs – Reneweable UK figure published in 2015.
 Renewable UK publish a report on the state of the wind industry in the UK.
 Please see our links page for the latest Renewable UK State of the Wind Energy Industry Report in the UK.
 Banks Renewables holds events for local companies that are interested in supplying goods and services for the construction of our wind farms.

-The investment wind farms can bring local communities
+What level of investment can wind farms bring local communities?